Syrian opposition seeks more help from abroad, warns of chaos

-LONDON Syrian opposition leaders called on Western and Arab allies on Friday to give them funding to reorganise their forces after Islamist fighters seized some of their weapons.
+LONDON Syrian opposition leaders called on Western and Arab allies on Friday to give them funding to reorganize their forces after Islamist fighters seized some of their weapons.

 Monzer Akbik, chief of staff in the Syrian National Coalition, said an attack by Islamists on warehouses and headquarters belonging to the opposition's Supreme Military Council near the Turkish border highlighted the need to restructure the rebel forces fighting President Bashar al-Assad.